 Some of the greatest band managers completely learned the business on the fly.
 But you should go in with enough knowledge about the music business to know which opportunities to pursue for your artist.

 Understand the basics, like what a label is and does, what an agent is and does, what promoters do, what PR companies do, and so on Be active in reading about the industry and staying up on trends, and never shy away from asking for explanations, help or advice when needed.
 Take the time to learn the basics before you take on a band, and from there you'll learn the ropes in no time.

 Most jobs require a bit of juggling, but band management is in a league of its own.
 This is especially true when you're working with a band that is in the early stages of its career and doesn't have a team in place.
 Once there is an agent handling booking, a label or distributor handling sales, a PR company handling press and radio, and so on, you'll be in the position of making sure everyone is communicating and doing their jobs.
 Before that, you'll be trying to assemble the team while doing all of their jobs yourself.
 It's hectic, and you can't let any one thing fall by the wayside for too long.

 Bands have disagreements.
-As their manager, you can't get caught in the middle, even if you have a closer relationship with some members than you do with others.
-You need maintain a position where everyone in the band feels like they can come to you with concerns and ideas and that you'll hear them out.
-If you play favorites, then you'll lose the confidence of some of the artists in the group, which will cause problems within the band and with your business relationship with them.
+As the manager, you can't get caught in the middle, even if you have a closer relationship with some members than you do with others.
+You need to maintain a position where everyone in the band feels like they can come to you with concerns and ideas and that you'll hear them out.
+If you play favorites, then you may lose the confidence of some of the artists in the group, which will cause problems within the band and for your business relationship.

-You'll need to keep personal feelings at bay and to distance yourself from the internal political stuff than can sometimes happen in a band.
+You'll need to keep personal feelings at bay and to distance yourself from the internal drama that can sometimes happen in a band.

 How to Become a Great Band Manager